Stacy (Malaysian singer): 2008–2010: Aku Stacy

 Stacy's coronation song "Aku Stacy" was released immediately after her win and it became a huge success.
-The song quickly became her first number one single in Carta Era for two weeks, as well as topping Carta 30 Era at number one.
-It stayed in the chart for 22 weeks, making its own history as one of the songs that stayed in the chart for a long period of time.
-The single also entered Muzik FM chart at number 9.
-The song slowly climbed to top the chart at No. 1, making it as Stacy's first No. 1 single in the chart.
-In Hot FM 30, the song only managed to peak at number 14 before finally dropping out from the chart.
+The song quickly became her first No. 1 single in Carta Era for two weeks, as well as topping Carta 30 Era at No. one.
+It stayed on the chart for 22 weeks, making its one of the songs that stayed on the chart for a long period of time.
+The single also entered Muzik FM chart at No. 9.
+In Hot FM 30, the song peaked at No. 14 before dropping off the chart.
 In Muzik Muzik, it peaked at No. 3.

-Following the successful release of her first single, Stacy's own show "Aku Stacy" was launched in Astro Ria.
+Following the success of her first single, Stacy's show "Aku Stacy" was launched on Astro Ria.
 The show featured her journey in the entertainment industry after her win.
-In the meantime, her first compilation live album, The Best of Stacy was released in September 2008 which featured all of her ten performances in Akademi Fantasia, excluding the fifth concert.
-The album was well-received as it sold thousand copies in the first week.
+In the meantime, her first compilation live album, The Best of Stacy was released in September 2008 which featured all ten of her performances in Akademi Fantasia, excluding the fifth concert.
+The album was well-received selling thousands of copies in its the first week.

-In December 2008, the song "Aku Stacy" made it to the final round of Anugerah Juara Lagu, an annual award show in Malaysia to honour the best Malay song every year, a rare accomplishment made by newcomers in the industry.
+In December 2008, the song "Aku Stacy" made it to the final round of Anugerah Juara Lagu, an annual award show in Malaysia to honour the best Malay song each year, a rare accomplishment made by newcomers in the industry.
 Despite her busy schedules to be fully prepared for Anugerah Juara Lagu, Stacy's second single, "Gagap", premiered in the season finale of Sehati Berdansa.
-The song is commercially successful as it becomes her second single to reach Top 5 in most charts.
-In Carta Era, the single has peaked at number 2 and was held off by Adam's "Benar-Benar".
-In Carta Hot Fm, the song debuted at number 17 and went to peak at number 5.
-The song also entered Carta Muzik FM at number 10, and eventually peaked at number 4.
-In Carta Muzik Muzik, the second peaked at number 2, being held of by Adam's "Benar-Benar".
+The song was commercially successful and became her second single to reach Top 5 on most charts.
+In Carta Era, the single peaked at No. 2 and was held off by Adam's "Benar-Benar".
+In Carta Hot Fm, the song debuted at No. 17 and went to peak at No. 5.
+The song also entered Carta Muzik FM at No. 10, and eventually peaked at No. 4.
+In Carta Muzik Muzik, the it peaked at No. 2, being held off by Adam's "Benar-Benar".
 Along with Nubhan, fellow student of AF6, Stacy was listed fourth in Murai's list of "Most Outstanding Newcomers of 2008".